Martin Laursen: Aston Villa

 Laursen replaced Gareth Barry as club captain for Villa on a permanent basis for the 2008–09 season.
-In Aston Villa's first game of the 2008–09 season, Laursen captained the side in the UEFA Intertoto Cup, and continued his goal-scoring record from set pieces by scoring Villa's second goal in the 2–2 draw against Danish team Odense BK.
-Laursen also managed to get onto the scoresheet in a UEFA Cup match with FH Hafnarfjörður, and against Stoke City in the Premiership.
-On 23 October 2008, Laursen gave Aston Villa the lead in the UEFA Cup game against Ajax Amsterdam with a header from close-range.
+In Aston Villa's first game of the 2008–09 season, Laursen captained the side in the UEFA Intertoto Cup, and continued his goal-scoring record from set pieces by scoring Villa's second goal in the 2–2 draw against Danish team Odense.
+Laursen also managed to get onto the scoresheet in a UEFA Cup match with Hafnarfjörður, and against Stoke City in the Premiership.
+On 23 October 2008, Laursen gave Aston Villa the lead in the UEFA Cup game against Ajax with a header from close-range.
 Villa went on to win the match 2–1.
 He was named 2008 Danish Football Player of the Year in November 2008.

 In December 2008, Laursen was injured again.
 He returned for the game against West Bromwich Albion in January 2009, but suffered an injury relapse.
-In April 2009, O'Neill expressed his fears that Laursen's career might be over due to the injuries which, even if treated, would require 10 months of reconvalescence.
+In April 2009, O'Neill expressed his fears that Laursen's career might be over due to the injuries which, even if treated, would require ten months of reconvalescence.
 In May 2009, Laursen announced his decision to retire from football rather than undergo major surgery.
 24 May saw Aston Villa's final game of the season at home to Newcastle United.
 Prior to kick-off, Laursen appeared in front of the Villa Park crowd and gave a speech where he thanked the fans and wish them well for the future.
 Following this, he was inducted into the "Villa Legends" section of Aston Villa's official website.